 - Your Israeli identity card.

 - Proof of family relationship: birth certificate, marriage certificate or divorce papers, translated into Hebrew and notarized by a public notary.

 - Shared photos together with the foreign citizen from abroad who has been invited to visit Israel as a tourist.

 - Letters of correspondence.

 - Listing of phone calls which were made between the Israeli and the foreigner.

 - Employment pay slips received in recent months.

 - Payment of Israeli tourist visa fee.
 The sum of the fee is updated from time to time.
-As of June 2015 the price for an Israeli tourist visa is 90 NIS.

 The Israeli Population and Immigration Authority at the Ministry of Interior has the right to require additional documents after the application for the Israeli tourist visa has been accepted and before the Israeli Interior Ministry clerks make their final decision.
 Officials of the Interior Ministry who handle the application process for the Israeli tourist visa will make their decision based on the submitted documents and will answer in accordance with a procedure.